gmrchk/cli-testing-library/readme.md

 ## Motivation
-Just like [Testing Library](https://testing-library.com/), this library aims to provide a way to test the flows actually encountered by the users.
+Just like [Testing Library](https://testing-library.com/), this library aims to provide a way to test the flows that are actually encountered by the users.
-While there are certainly ways to unit tests various parts of your CLI without actually running the CLI itself, a test providing an identical flow to what the user of the CLI would do provides a much better reassurance of the things working the way they should.
+While there are certainly ways to unit tests various parts of your CLI without actually running the CLI itself, a test providing an identical flow to what the user of the CLI would do provides much better reassurance of the things working the way they should.

-Although this library is written and tested using JavaScript tools (TypeScript, Jest), it works directly with shell, and so it can be used to test CLIs written in any language.
+Although this library is written and tested using JavaScript tools (TypeScript, Jest), it works directly with shell, and so it can be used to test CLIs written in any language, and with other JavaScript test frameworks.

+Just like with any test, the key for testing CLI is consistency between runs.
 Since most CLIs will at least in some scenarios read or manipulate file system, it would be hard for us to run tests without affecting other tests manipulating the same filesystem.
 That's why this library creates completely enclosed environment for each test, including the filesystem.
+The same goes for the system specific differences in input or output of the process, which is normalized by the library.

 ## Installation
 The best way to consume CLI Testing Library is as the npm package.